Hooyh110/BioPortainer/README.md

 ## BioPortainer Documentation <a name="Documentation-BioPortainer" /> [[menu]](#menu)

-Because BioPortainer is a Portainer fork, general project information can be found in the original Portainer documentation (https://portainer.readthedocs.io/en/stable/).
+Because BioPortainer is a Portainer fork, general project information can be found in the original [Portainer Documentation](https://portainer.readthedocs.io/en/stable/).
 A fork of the Portainer documentation with more details on the changes implemented in BioPortainer can be found at:

 ---